• ≡ Menu

 Speaker size and power certainly matters; for its weight class the Braven sounds great and can hold its own against other ultra-portable Bluetooth units but as soon as you fire up the Nyne the increased soundstage and enormous bass boost of the larger unit just obliterates the sound from the Braven.

 Both units feature a typical speakers-forward/subwoofer-down arrangement.
-Some Bluetooth speakers deviate from this arrangement by facing speakers up, using open-backed speakers to create the illusion of omni-directional sound (or even by including multiple speaker pairs to actually create omni-directional sound like the six-driver arrangement of the
+Some Bluetooth speakers deviate from this arrangement by facing speakers up, using open-backed speakers to create the illusion of omni-directional sound (or even by including multiple speaker pairs to actually create omni-directional sound like the six-driver arrangement of the Fugoo), but these deviations are rare compared to the classic two-forward/one-down setup.

 The take away from this section of the buying guide is that larger speakers and higher wattage translate to more volume.
 If you want music that can be heard over high ambient noise levels, a crowd of your friends, or from far away from your beach blanket, then you’re going to need a larger speaker set with more power.